laravel/docs/sanctum.md

 <a name="csrf-protection"></a>
 #### CSRF Protection

-To authenticate your SPA, your SPA's login page should first make a request to the `/sanctum/csrf-cookie` route to initialize CSRF protection for the application:
+To authenticate your SPA, your SPA's "login: page should first make a request to the `/sanctum/csrf-cookie` endpoint to initialize CSRF protection for the application:

     axios.get('/sanctum/csrf-cookie').then(response => {
         // Login...
     });

 During this request Laravel will set an `XSRF-TOKEN` cookie containing the current CSRF token.
 This token should then be passed in an `X-XSRF-TOKEN` header on subsequent requests, which some HTTP client libraries like Axios and the Angular HttpClient will do automatically for you.
-If your JavaScript HTTP library does not set the value for you, you will need to manually set the `X-XSRF-TOKEN` header to match the value of the `XSRF-TOKEN` cookie.
+If your JavaScript HTTP library does not set the value for you, you will need to manually set the `X-XSRF-TOKEN` header to match the value of the `XSRF-TOKEN` cookie that is set by this route.

 <a name="logging-in"></a>
 #### Logging In

 Once CSRF protection has been initialized, you should make a `POST` request to the your Laravel application's `/login` route.
 This `/login` route may be [implemented manually](/docs/{{version}}/authentication#authenticating-users) or using a headless authentication package like [Laravel Fortify](https://github.com/laravel/fortify).

-If the login request is successful, you will be authenticated and subsequent requests to your API routes will automatically be authenticated via the session cookie that the Laravel backend issued to your client.
-In addition, since your application already made a request to the `/sanctum/csrf-cookie` route, subsequent requests should automatically receive CSRF protection as long as your JavaScript HTTP client sends the value of `XSRF-TOKEN` cookie in the `X-XSRF-TOKEN` header.
+If the login request is successful, you will be authenticated and subsequent requests to your application's routes will automatically be authenticated via the session cookie that the Laravel application issued to your client.
+In addition, since your application already made a request to the `/sanctum/csrf-cookie` route, subsequent requests should automatically receive CSRF protection as long as your JavaScript HTTP client sends the value of the `XSRF-TOKEN` cookie in the `X-XSRF-TOKEN` header.

-Of course, if your users session expires due to lack of activity, subsequent requests to the Laravel backend may receive a 401 or 419 HTTP error response.
-In this case, you should redirect the user to your application's login page.
+Of course, if your user's session expires due to lack of activity, subsequent requests to the Laravel application may receive 401 or 419 HTTP error response.
+In this case, you should redirect the user to your SPA's login page.

 > {note} You are free to write your own `/login` endpoint; however, you should ensure that it authenticates the user using the standard, [session based authentication services that Laravel provides](/docs/{{version}}/authentication#authenticating-users).
 Typically, this means using the `web` authentication guard.